Scheduling Coflows in Multi-Core OCS Networks with Performance Guarantee: Introduction

 \section{Introduction}

-In large-scale distributed systems such as MapReduce \cite{mapreduce}, Spark \cite{spark} and Dryad \cite{dryad}, a job typically consists of multiple communication stages.
+In large-scale distributed systems, a job typically consists of multiple communication stages.
 Each stage generates a set of parallel flows, and the next computation stage cannot start until all flows in the current stage have finished.
-Motivated by this synchronization barrier, the \textit{coflow} abstraction \cite{networking} was introduced to group semantically related flows into a unified scheduling object, enabling coordinated scheduling and performance optimization.
-Taking the shuffle stage of MapReduce as an example (Fig. \ref{fig:mapreduce}), intermediate results are transferred from each map worker to each reduce worker.
+The \textit{coflow} abstraction \cite{networking} was introduced to group semantically related flows into a unified scheduling object, enabling coordinated scheduling and performance optimization.
+Taking the shuffle stage of MapReduce as an example, intermediate results are transferred from each map worker to each reduce worker.
 Since each reduce worker must collect all required inputs before continuing execution, the completion time of the shuffle stage is dominated by the slowest flow.
-This also illustrates that optimizing only the individual flow completion time (FCT) is insufficient; more crucial is optimizing the coflow completion time (CCT), defined as the completion time of the last flow in the coflow, thereby more directly improving end-to-end job performance.
+Optimizing only the individual flow completion time (FCT) is insufficient; more crucial is optimizing the coflow completion time (CCT), defined as the completion time of the last flow in the coflow, thereby more directly improving end-to-end job performance.

-Most existing research \cite{literature4,literature6,Baraat,decentralized1,Aalo,CODA,wang2023online,wang2023efficient,literature9,improved,literature32} on coflow scheduling is based on the single-core electrical packet switching (EPS) model, where the data center network (DCN) is abstracted as a single non-blocking switch fabric with full bisection bandwidth, which simplifies the characterization of port bandwidth constraints and algorithm design.
+Most existing research \cite{literature4,literature6,Baraat,decentralized1,Aalo,CODA,wang2023online,literature9,improved,literature32} on coflow scheduling is based on the single-core electrical packet switching (EPS) model, where the data center network (DCN) is abstracted as a single non-blocking switch fabric with full bisection bandwidth, which simplifies the characterization of port bandwidth constraints and algorithm design.
 However, with the continuous growth of data center communication scale, the EPS architecture is gradually showing pressure in terms of bandwidth expansion and corresponding cost and energy consumption.
 To address this, optical circuit switching (OCS) has been introduced into the single-core scenario to improve transmission efficiency by establishing dedicated high-bandwidth circuits for bulk data transfers.
 Under this single-core OCS model, several coflow schedulers have been developed \cite{omco,reco,regularization,sunflow,zhang2020minimizing}.
-Beyond pure EPS/OCS, prior work has further extended the single-core setting to hybrid EPS-OCS fabrics and studied coflow scheduling with coexisting packet- and circuit-switched resources \cite{wang2024scheduling,co-scheduler,wang2025optimal,ONS}.